 - Take the Southside Tour route on the Turibus, which connects with Stop 4, Fuende de la Cibeles, on the Downtown (Centro Historico) route.

-For more inspiration from Mexico City, see Chapultepec Castle: A Mexico City Must-See and 3-Days in Mexico City – A Culture Vulture’s Guide.
+For more inspiration from Mexico City, see Chapultepec Castle: A Mexico City Must-See and 3-Days in Mexico City – A Culture-Lover’s Guide.

 Peace, love & inspiring travel,